Lomida/DevLisEsspressoAlgo/README.md

 Note: The debug flag is intended for personal use and won't provide useful information for debugging outside my context.
 Program Overview

-This program takes in a PLA (Programmable Logic Array) file as input and outputs a simplified PLA file.
+This program takes in a PLA file as input and outputs a simplified PLA file.
 Known Issues

     Don't Cares: The primary issue is that the program removes "don't care" terms entirely, instead of marking them as such.
-I was unable to implement the functionality in time.
 As a result, the output may be incorrect when handling "don't care" conditions, particularly in larger term sets.
+    I was unable to implement the functionality in time after realizing this as well.

     Example:
     Input (with don't cares):